Blog updated March 2022

 If you have filed and received a 5071C letter, the IRS may need more information from you to process your return, issue a refund or apply the overpayment to your next year’s estimated tax.

 I received a letter.
 Now what?

+If you’d rather speak with an IRS representative directly, you can call the toll-free number listed on your 5071C letter.
+The IRS is experiencing higher than normal call volume.
+We recommend calling first thing in the morning or about a half hour before they close.
 If they are unable to verify your identity over the phone or online, the IRS might ask you to schedule an appointment at a local office to verify your identity in person.

 Regardless if you call or go online to verify your identity, you’ll need to collect the following items: